bernasrodrigues/labseq/README.md

 ### Backend

-The backend service provides an endpoint to compute and retrieve values from the Labseq sequence, which is a sequence defined by a recursive relation.
-It uses caching to optimize performance.
+The backend service provides an endpoint to compute and retrieve values from the Labseq sequence, which is defined by a recursive relation.
+It uses caching to optimize performance and follows the REST architecture for API interaction.

 ### Frontend

 The frontend is a simple Angular application that allows users to input a number and retrieve the corresponding Labseq value from the backend.
-It features error handling and a user-friendly interface.
+It features error handling to ensure users receive appropriate feedback.

 ## Running Locally
 Download project